rmcquigg/CCZNet_hydro/README.md

-# Hydro
+# This resposity contains:

-Datalogger process codes for the hydro group of the Coastal Critical Zone project group.
+Datalogger process codes for the hydro group of the Coastal Critical Zone project group They're Jupyter Notebooks, created using Google Colab

+Direct any questions about anything here to Rachel McQuiggan rmcquigg@udel.edu